groundswellaudio/swl-tuple/README.md

 ## Runtime performance

-On informal benchmarks of repeated concatenation code (using Clang) this implementation was :
+On informal benchmarks of concatenation code (using Clang) this implementation was :
 * 13x faster than std::tuple on -O0, 2x faster on -O3
 * 2x faster than tao::tuple on -O0, but 10% slower on -O3

-## Disclaimer

-This implementation is not, as of yet, completely standard conforming.